tomwhartung/five_factor_model/online-questionnaires/list_of_questionnaires.md

 1. [psychcentral.com](https://psychcentral.com/personality-test/start.php)
 -  50 questions, should take about 7 minutes
 -  Says it is similar to the MBTI but actually measures the big five personality attributes
+-  See screenshot of results in this directory

 2. [truity.com](https://www.truity.com/test/big-five-personality-test)
 -  "See exactly how you score for [OCEAN traits] with this scientific personality assessment."
+-  See screenshot of results in this directory

 3. [openpsychometrics.org](https://openpsychometrics.org/tests/IPIP-BFFM/)
 -  50 questions, should take 3-8 minutes to complete
+-  Answered a few other questionnaires on this site, out of curiosity and for fun
+   -  See screenshots of results in this directory

 4. [scienceofpeople.com](https://www.scienceofpeople.com/personality/#personality-test)
 -  44 questions, should take about 10 minutes
 -  Actually there were 45 questions, oops on them, but that makes more sense
 -  This page has lots of helpful information about the Big Five traits and politics, teamwork, etc.
    -  Also, facial recognition?!?
+More likely facial expressions.
+Skipping that for now.
 -  To take the quiz, click on the "TAKE THE QUIZ" button near the top
+-  Downloaded chapter 1 of her book for free, saved in this directory
+-  See email containing results in this directory

 5. [personal.psu.edu](http://www.personal.psu.edu/%7Ej5j/IPIP/)
 -  Found the link to this site further down in this list, [ipip.ori.org](https://ipip.ori.org/New_IPIP-50-item-scale.htm)
 -  Contains two versions of the IPIP-NEO
    -  New short version: contains 120 items, takes 10-20 minutes
      -  http://www.personal.psu.edu/%7Ej5j/IPIP/ipipneo120.htm
--  **I feel the 120-item version is LESS accurate than the 300-item version, but some of the questions were rather redundant.**
+-  Also took the 300-item version, see #8 below for results

 6. [outofservice.com - Star Wars Twin](https://www.outofservice.com/starwars/)
 -  Find Your Star Wars Twin, really just did this for fun
    -  **Based on the Big Five traits**
 -  Rather disappointed it matched each trait to a different character
+-  The results file contains a permalink to the results
+-  See screenshots of results in this directory

 7. [outofservice.com - Big Five](https://www.outofservice.com/bigfive/)
 -  The Big Five Personality Test
+-  Warning: percentages seem to reflect the score, not where you fall with respect to other people
+   - The nice results I got from the HEXACO site make this apparent
+-  See screenshots of results in this directory

 8. [personal.psu.edu](http://www.personal.psu.edu/%7Ej5j/IPIP/)
 -  Found the link to this site further down in this list, [ipip.ori.org](https://ipip.ori.org/New_IPIP-50-item-scale.htm)
 -  Contains two versions of the IPIP-NEO
    -  Original: contains 300 items, takes 30-40 minutes
--  **I feel the 300-item version is MORE accurate than the 120-item version, but some of the questions were rather redundant.**
+-  I feel this 300-item version is MORE accurate than the 120-item version
+   -  Some of the questions were definitely rather redundant

 9. [bigfive-test.com](https://bigfive-test.com/)
 -  Found by following a link on the IPIP site - see below for details
 -  120 questions, "estimated to take you about 10 minutes to complete"